KlugerLab/GeneTrajectory/README.md

 ## Install

-GeneTrajectory can be installed as follows:
+GeneTrajectory can be installed in R as follows:

 ```r
 install.packages("devtools")